Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Details of the Experiments

 Note that the above $0.9$ is a hyper-parameter.
 As we are just willing to show the use case, 0.9 is set as a heuristic and is not obtained via parameter tuning.
 Other values may yield better performance.
 Other types of PageRank scores may be used, \textit{e.g.}, heat-kernel PageRank scores~\cite{chung2007heat}, time-dependent PageRank scores~\cite{gleich2014dynamical}.

-We compare DEAGNN-PR with all other methods, which yields the following Table~\ref{tab:performance_full}.
-DEAGNN-PR performs worse than DEAGNN-SPD while it still works much better than WLGNNs in link and triangle predictions.
+We compare \projA-PR with all other methods, which yields the following Table~\ref{tab:performance_full}. \projA-PR performs worse than \projA-SPD while it still works much better than WLGNNs in link and triangle predictions.
 Comparing these observations with the statements on GDC~\cite{klicpera2019diffusion}, we argue that missing DEs as node attributes is the key that limits the performance of link prediction via GDC.